agency-ai-solutions/n8n-nodes-agencii/README.md

 - **Message** (required): The message or task to send to your agency
 - **Session ID** (optional): Identifier to continue an existing conversation.
 If not provided, a new session is created automatically.
+- **Integration ID** (required): The specific Integration ID for the agency you want to connect to

 Note: Model selection, temperature, max tokens, tools, and agent behavior are configured on the Agencii.ai platform (see [Agency Swarm Overview](https://agency-swarm.ai/welcome/overview)).

 **Returns:**

-- `text` or `response`: The agency's response to your message
+- `text`: The agency's response to your message
+- `response`: Alias for `text` (for backwards compatibility)
-- `chatId`: The session identifier (for continuing the conversation in follow-up calls)
+- `sessionId`: The session identifier (for continuing the conversation in follow-up calls)
-- `usage`: Token usage statistics (if available)
-- `metadata`: Additional response metadata
-- `model`: The model used for the completion
+- `n8nIntegrationId`: The integration ID used
+- Additional metadata fields as provided by the backend

 ## Design Principles